daudballing/daudballing.github.io/_posts/2014-02-21-fields-of-study.markdown

 I have been thinking for some time now to begin my own personal blog, for a few main purposes.
 That is, to be able to assess more clearly the progress I'm doing in my work, stuff from school and to set some goals for further achievements.

 The idea behind this blog came from a visit at Adam Kaplan's <a href="http://www.adamkaplan.me/">site</a>.
 He uses his site to write about his learning progress and shows some of his projects as well.
-Go check him out!
+Go check his stuff!

 <h2>Topics I'm considering posting on:</h2>